How much do your headshot sessions cost?

 I'm all about the client taking control in our sessions as that allows the genuine you to shine in the photos.
 What I mean by this is that there are no wrong choices in my studio.
 You can sit how you want to, stand how you do on a daily basis, you can even lie on the ground if you want to, BUT I'm there to be your director, so you might not stay on the ground for too long.
 Together, we will get some awesome photos that you will be proud to walk in to any audition room with.

 How long does it take to get my proofs?

-You will have a link in your email no later than 48 hrs after your session.
+You will have a link in your email no later than 5 business days after your session.
 From that link you will be able to view your photos, allow others to view them, and download hi-res versions of all photos for you to have for the rest of your life.

 Should I get my photos edited?

 The simple answer, YES.
 If you plan to use any on your website, in promotional materials, or get them printed, then I highly suggest you get them edited.
 I do my best to make each photo as perfect as possible, but there are so many things that we can do in photoshop to enhance a photo and make it 1000 times better.